Ron Hornaday Jr.: 1995–1999

 Hornaday signed to drive the No. 16 RCCA Products / Papa John's Pizza Chevrolet C/K owned by Dale Earnhardt, Inc. for the then-start-up Super Truck Series.
 In the first season of competition, Hornaday won six races and four poles on his way to a third place points finish.
 The next year, with sponsorship from NAPA Auto Parts, Hornaday won four races and the series championship.

 In 1997, despite seven wins, two of which came by leading every lap in the race, he finished fifth in points.
 He was able to reclaim his title in 1998 by garnering six wins and sixteen top-fives out of 27 races.
 At Memphis 200 he celebrated with a burnout, which was unusual at the time, and made team owner Dale Earnhardt angry for risking damaging the powertrain.

 Also in 1998, Hornaday made his Busch Series debut, driving four races for ST Motorsports, his best finish an eighth at Pikes Peak International Raceway.
 He also debuted a Winston Cup car for Tim Beverly at Sonoma, finishing fourteenth in the No. 17 NAPA Chevy.
 Hornaday came close to a truck victory at Watkins Glen in the 1998 Parts America 150 in which he led all but twelve laps, only to lose the race due to a final-lap penalty for jumping the restart; Hornaday would pull into victory lane post-race only to be told that he had in fact finished fourth.

-In 1999, he won the one-hundredth race ran in NASCAR Craftsman Truck Series history at the Evergreen Speedway in Monroe, Washington.
+In 1999, Hornaday won the one-hundredth race ran in NASCAR Craftsman Truck Series history at the Evergreen Speedway in Monroe, Washington.
 He was one of four drivers entered in the race that competed in every truck race since its inception at the time for an extra $100,000 if he won, which he did.
 However, he was unable to capitalize on it and win the championship, finishing seventh in the final standings after an up and down year.
 Fortunately, he was given an opportunity late in the year to replace Dale Earnhardt Jr. in driving the No. 3 NAPA Chevy for DEI's Busch program with Earnhardt moving up to the Cup Series, and he announced that he would do so the following year.